hylandtechoutreach/ucs/Session2Twine/README.md

 Note that the students can also create stories that do not align with the follow-along; any creativity of that nature should be encouraged.

+### Notes from 4/7
+It may be necessary to skip the _variables_ portion of the activity depending on the time.
+It is also possible to share stories using Replit instead of ShareBase - this makes it easier to read stories online.
+It would be valuable to write up some instructions on how to do that.

 ## Individual Exercise
 If there is any time remaining, allow the students to complete the [individual exercise](IndividualExercise.md).
 There is an open-ended option and a more structured option.
 The goal is for the students to enjoy working in Twine or writing a story.
 Encourage them to be creative and have fun with their stories.
 If a student says they are "done" writing, try to guide them to another chapter or another pathway their story could take.